Mayor of Dallas: History

 Ron Kirk was the first African-American mayor of the City of Dallas and served two terms from 1995 to 2002.
 As mayor, he led several efforts advocating for race equality and social welfare, mitigated tension between City Council and the Dallas School Board, advocated for economic development, and oversaw the construction of the American Airlines Center.
 He would later step down to pursue a seat in the US Senate, where he lost in the 2002 election to John Cornyn.
 After his defeat, he went on to become a lobbyist before being nominated and appointed by President Barack Obama to serve as United States Trade Representative from 2009 to 2013.

 Laura Miller - the city's third female mayor, following Adlene Harrison and Annette Strauss - was instrumental in renegotiating the Wright Amendment to revise flight restrictions at Love Field Airport, as well as implementing a citywide smoking ban and an ordinance prohibiting sex-based discrimination.
 The following mayor Tom Leppert would impose a staunch crime-fighting policy, promote the economic development of a modern inland port, and was a vocal supporter of a controversial convention center hotel project during the Great Recession.
 He later vacated the office to pursue a US Senate campaign in 2012, of which he would place third in the runoff.
 Following the four-month incumbency of acting mayor Dwaine Caraway, mayor Mike Rawlings would be known for his vocal leadership during the 2014 Ebola outbreak, the 2016 shooting of Dallas police officers, and the removal of confederate monuments following the Charlottesville riots.

-List
+List of mayors

-Samuel B. Pryor, the first mayor of Dallas.

-Stephen J. Hay, the first mayor elected under commission government and advocate for the White Rock Lake project.

-Earle Cabell, son and grandson of former mayors Ben E. Cabell and William Lewis Cabell respectively, was mayor of Dallas at the time of President Kennedy's assassination.